bob1de/hass-apps/docs/apps/schedy/schedules/expressions/writing-expressions.rst

-As you know from :ref:`schedy/schedules/basics/rules-with-sub-schedules`, rules of sub-schedules inherit their ``v`` parameter from the nearest anchestor rule having it defined, should they miss an own one.
+As you know from :ref:`schedy/schedules/basics/rules-with-sub-schedules`, rules of sub-schedules inherit their ``v`` parameter from the nearest ancestor rule having it defined, should they miss an own one.
 Basically, this is true for the ``x`` parameter as well.

-With an expression as the ``x`` value of the rule having a sub-schedule, you get the flexibility to dynamically overwrite the anchestor's value or expression.
-Should an expression return ``None``, the next anchestor's value or expression is tried to be used.
-When compared to plain values, returning ``None`` is the equivalent of omitting the ``v`` parameter completely, but with the benefit of deciding dynamically about whether to omit it or not.
+With an expression as the ``x`` value of the rule inside a sub-schedule, you get the flexibility to conditionally overwrite the ancestor rule's value or expression.
+Should an expression return ``Inherit()``, the next ancestor rule's value or expression is used.
+When compared to static values, returning ``Inherit()`` is the equivalent of omitting the ``v`` parameter completely, but with the benefit of deciding dynamically about whether to omit it or not.

 The whole process can be described as follows.
-To find the result for a particular rule inside a sub-schedule, the ``v``/``x`` parameters of the rule and it's anchestor rules are evaluated from inside to outside (from right to left when looking at the indentation of the YAML syntax) until one results in something different to ``None``.
+To find the result for a particular rule inside a sub-schedule, the ``v``/``x`` parameters of the rule and it's ancestor rules are evaluated from inside to outside (from right to left when looking at the indentation of the YAML syntax) until one results in something different to ``Inherit()``.

+This even works accross the boundaries of a schedule snippet included via ``IncludeSchedule()``, because snippets are inserted as sub-schedules.
+However, ``Inherit()`` returned from inside of an included schedule snippet could cause an infinite recursion under some circumstances, which Schedy deals with by simply skipping ``IncludeSchedule()`` for a schedule snippet that's already on the execution stack when searching for an ancestor rule to take the value from.
+Examples illustrating this behaviour can be found :ref:`here
+<schedy/schedules/expressions/examples/include-schedule/cycles>`.